Students In India Protest After University Attacked By Masked Assailants

 But the BJP condemned the violence, blaming opposition parties instead.
 A right-wing student group blamed "communist goons."

-"This is a desperate attempt by forces of anarchy, who are determined to use students as cannon fodder... to shore up their shrinking political footprint," the BJP tweeted.
+"This is a desperate attempt by forces of anarchy, who are determined to use students as cannon fodder ... to shore up their shrinking political footprint," the BJP tweeted.

-India's finance minister, Nirmala Sitharaman — a Modi appointee and JNU alumna — condemned what she called "horrifying images" from her alma mater, and said the Indian government wants universities to be "safe spaces for all students."
+India's finance minister, Nirmala Sitharaman — a Modi appointee and JNU alumna — condemned what she called "horrifying images" from her alma mater and said the Indian government wants universities to be "safe spaces for all students."

 Police said they were investigating the violence.
 But many protesters criticized them for not intervening more quickly.

 Fresh rallies erupted Monday on the JNU campus, protesting violence the previous night.
-Elsewhere across the country, hundreds of people gathered overnight at Mumbai's iconic Gateway of India monument, carrying candles and waving Indian flags.
+Elsewhere around the country, hundreds of people gathered overnight at Mumbai's iconic Gateway of India monument, carrying candles and waving Indian flags.
 Similar demonstrations and marches erupted overnight and Monday in Kolkata, Hyderabad and other major cities.
 In Delhi, protesters also gathered outside a police station urging authorities to punish those responsible for attacking the JNU students.
 Protesters chanted slogans against the JNU violence but also against the Modi government and its citizenship law.

-These are the latest in nearly a month of nationwide protests that have brought together critics of Modi's government, mostly over the Citizenship Amendment Act, passed by India's parliament in early December.
+These are the latest in nearly a month of nationwide protests that have brought together critics of Modi's government, mostly over the Citizenship Amendment Act, passed by India's Parliament in early December.
 It offers amnesty to undocumented migrants who have arrived in India from three neighboring countries: Pakistan, Bangladesh and Afghanistan.
 Applicants are eligible for Indian citizenship if they are followers of any of South Asia's major faiths — except for Islam.

 Those three countries have Muslim majorities, and Modi's government says the law is designed to offer refuge to religious minorities who may face persecution in Muslim countries.
-But the law's exemption of Muslims has sparked widespread allegations — from opposition parties, the United Nations and a U.S. government advisory panel — that it discriminates against Muslims, and imperils the secularism enshrined in India's constitution.
+But the law's exemption of Muslims has sparked widespread allegations — from opposition parties, the United Nations and a U.S. government advisory panel — that it discriminates against Muslims and imperils the secularism enshrined in India's constitution.